MCME/TheGaffer/Readme.md

 The list of helpers on a job is crucial.
 A few minutes after the main runner of the job goes offline, *The Gaffer* will select another person from the list of helpers to continue the job.
 If *The Gaffer* cannot find another online helper to continue the job, the job is put on hold and held in the archive.

 # Usage
-Staff have access to 2 commands, /job, and /jobadmin.
+Staff have access to 3 commands, /createjob, /job, and /jobadmin.

-/job is used to create a new job, check running jobs and some plugin maintenance things.
+/job is used to check running jobs and some plugin maintenance things.

 /jobadmin is used to modify a currently running job.

+/createjob is used to create a new job.

+#### The Createjob command

+The createjob command is used to start a new job.
+Simply use _/createjob_ and you will be launched into an interactive conversation.
+Simply follow the in chat instructions, and chat your responses.

 #### The Job Command